GNOME/recipes/README.md

 flatpak install --from https://matthiasclasen.github.io/recipes-releases/gnome-recipes.flatpakref
 ```

+If you are lucky, just clicking this [link](https://matthiasclasen.github.io/recipes-releases/gnome-recipes.flatpakref) will do the right thing.

 After installing the Flatpak, the applications will show up in the GNOME shell overview, but you can also launch it from the commandline:

 ```